ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 FFA_SPM_ID_GET
 ~~~~~~~~~~~~~~

-Returns the FF-A ID allocated to the SPM component (which includes SPMC + SPMD).
+Returns the FF-A ID allocated to an SPM component which can be one of SPMD
-At initialization, the SPMC queries the SPMD for the SPM ID, using this
+or SPMC.

-same interface, and saves it.
+At initialization, the SPMC queries the SPMD for the SPMC ID, using the

-The call emitted at NS and secure physical FF-A instances returns the SPM ID
+FFA_ID_GET interface, and records it.
+The SPMC can also query the SPMD ID using
-specified in the SPMC manifest.
+the FFA_SPM_ID_GET interface at the secure physical FF-A instance.

-Secure partitions call this interface at the virtual instance, to which the SPMC
+Secure partitions call this interface at the virtual FF-A instance, to which
-shall return the priorly retrieved SPM ID.
+the SPMC returns the priorly retrieved SPMC ID.

-The Hypervisor or OS kernel can issue an FFA_SPM_ID_GET call handled by the
+The Hypervisor or OS kernel can issue the FFA_SPM_ID_GET call handled by the
-SPMD, which returns the SPM ID.
+SPMD, which returns the SPMC ID.

 FFA_SECONDARY_EP_REGISTER
 ~~~~~~~~~~~~~~~~~~~~~~~~~